vatlab/vat-docs/content/Documentation/vtools Commands/use.md

 *   Position-aware annotation databases (variant, position, and range) are ref-genome dependent.
 Most such annotation databases are built for a particular build of reference genome, but some of them support multiple reference genomes.
 *   Newer databases usually contain more updated annotation information and usually use more recent build of reference genome.
 If you are using *hg18* and would like to use annotation databases that use build *hg19* of the reference genome, you can liftover your project to add *hg19* as an alternative reference genome.

-(:toggleexample Examples: Use system-provided annotation databases:) Let us get a project
+<details><summary> Examples: Use system-provided annotation databases</summary> Let us get a project